Luxembourg PM hospitalised after positive COVID-19 test | Health

 “It was unfortunate that he tested positive just before that,” the official said.

-EU summit organisers said they were confident that all virus precaution measures had been strictly adhered to during the two-day meeting.
+EU summit organizers said they were confident that all virus precaution measures had been strictly adhered to during the two-day meeting.
 So far, no other leader has said he or she tested positive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)